 Professional fees, such as those for architects, surveyors or engineers, do not qualify for VAT exemption.
 In some instances, you may work with small businesses or sole traders who are not VAT registered.
 This means they should not charge the tax on their fees in the first place.

-In order to make a VAT reclaim claim, you should apply within three months of completing the work.
+In order to make a VAT reclaim claim, you should apply within three months of completing the conversion.
 HMRC considers this to be the date on the completion certificate issued by building control – so once you have it, the clock is ticking.
 You’ll need provide the completion documentation with your claim, and will usually be refunded within 30 working days.

 The buck stops with you when it comes to finding the correct rate of VAT that applies to your project.
 So, get advice and seek guidance if you have any uncertainties – if you pay too much tax, the HMRC may not refund you if an incorrect sum was collected in the first place.